 The fact that a quarter of people in the UK will not walk for more than 15 minutes at a time has really shocked me (read it here).
 I often say I’m a couch potato, I am very good at wasting time sat on my bum watching random stuff on the telly box, but 15 minutes walking is nothing to me, so maybe I need to reconsider my definition of lazy?!
-Anyway, alongside my #OneHourOutside challenge (starts tomorrow… are you joining in?), I thought I would take another proactive step to do something about this ridiculous statistic and spell out a few of the benefits of getting outside here on my blog.
+Anyway, alongside my #OneHourOutside challenge, I thought I would take another proactive step to do something about this ridiculous statistic and spell out a few of the benefits of getting outside here on my blog.

 Sunflowers on a grey day.